dotnet/interactive/docs/FAQ.md

         "javascript"));
 ```

-### What is Polyglot Notebooks?

-[Polyglot Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) is an extension for Visual Studio Code that provides a notebook UI and related tools for running code using the .NET Interactive kernel.

 ### What's the difference between a .dib file and an .ipynb file?

 The `.ipynb` file extension is the standard Jupyter notebook format.
 Despite the name, it's no longer specific to IPython, and can be used for many different languages.
 It's a JSON-based format and it can store content and metadata for code cells, Markdown cells, and cell outputs, which store the results of code execution for display.
 Multiple outputs can be stored for each code cell, as long as they differ by MIME type.
 There are many tools available for diffing, converting, and displaying `.ipynb` files.
 In GitHub,`.ipynb` files are displayed using a notebook-style layout.